 Senior social isolation can devastate individuals, caregivers, and families.
 Unfortunately, it can be even harder for the elderly who live away from loved ones to stop loneliness from happening.

-Fortunately, many aging in place products make it easier for families and friends to stay in touch no matter the distance.
-Elders with mobile phones can reach out to loved ones whenever they feel lonely, and vice versa.
+Fortunately, many aging in place products makes it easier for families and friends to stay in touch no matter the distance.
+For example, elders with mobile phones can reach out to loved ones whenever they feel lonely, and vice versa.
 Phones also offer peace of mind for caregivers since seniors can call for help in an emergency.

-To meet this demand, many phone providers offer features that make cell phones more accessible for those who may have trouble hearing or seeing.
+To meet this demand, many phone providers offer features that make cell phones more accessible for those with trouble hearing or seeing.
 For example, larger font sizes, magnification, text-to-talk, speech output, and hearing aid compatibility make things easier for those unfamiliar with new technology.

 iPads and tablets have made aging in place products even more accessible to seniors.
 Large buttons and user-friendly interfaces are more straightforward than computers.
 Plus, tablets can do almost anything a computer can –from printing photos to writing on a word processor.

 Aging in place products for seniors are evolving, and more developers are creating apps tailored to elders’ particular needs.
 These apps are free and can help remind elders when to take medications, stay on top of their fluid intake, or give other helpful reminders:

 - Pill Reminder helps remind seniors to take their medicine.
 In addition, it alerts families or caregivers if the dose is skipped or taken late.

 - Doctor on Demand is a telemedicine app that connects elders with board-certified psychologists and doctors who can assist with medical advice and live video calls.

 - Mimi Hearing Test is useful for administering at-home hearing tests.

 - VocalEyes AI is perfect for those with weak eyes sight.
 This app speaks out loud and reads everything on the phone screen.